 Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.

 18. Monitoring arrangements

-The DPO is responsible for monitoring and reviewing this policy.
+The Headteacher and DPO are responsible for monitoring and reviewing this policy.

-This policy will be reviewed every 2 years and shared with the full governing board.
+This policy will be reviewed every 2 years and shared with the full governing body.